prezi/datateam/LoggingManifesto.md

 Full-stack developer
 --------------------
-- definition of full-stack developer
+- current definition of full-stack developer
     - understanding the back-end, the front-end
     - building it, running it
     - writing it, testing it